epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-08-16-docker-opensuse-zypper.markdown

 Since I use terminal with a lot of screenshot,
 I utilize the <code>$ reset</code> command frequently.
-Which is surpisingly not available in opeSUSE.
+Which is not available in openSUSE.
+I can understand that minimal install, could be a based for embedded system, that is no need for either reset nor manual.

 There are two workaround,
 first is to emulate with character.